What is bankruptcy?

 For the vast majority of people who file for bankruptcy, the answer is no. Although Chapter 7 bankruptcy is technically a “liquidation” proceeding, the availability of state and federal exemptions in Indiana and Kentucky allow most people to retain all or most of their property during the bankruptcy process.

 If you have more property than the law allows in exemptions, then Chapter 13 may be an option.
 Automatic stays enforced during a bankruptcy case can also stop things like car repossession as well.

 Will I lose my home if I file for bankruptcy?

-Will I lose my car and furniture if I file for bankruptcy?
+Will I lose my car if I file for bankruptcy?